ieee-ceda-datc/datc-rdf-calibrations/README.md

 ## RCX Calibration Data

-RCX calibration data is also provided as Standard Parasitic Exchange Format (SPEF) in each testcases.
+RCX calibration data is also provided as Standard Parasitic Exchange Format (SPEF) for each testcase.

 ## Static IR Drop Calibration Data
-The static IR drop calibration data is currently availble for the SKY130HD and SKY130HS enablement.
-Golden data static IR drop data is anonymized and made availble in a JSON format.
-The location of voltage sources using which these golden per instance IR drop values are obtained are also anonymized and reported in a JSON format. **The IR drop calibration numbers are obtained using the same `.def`, `.v`, `.sdc`, and `.spef` as the timing calibration results.**
+The static IR drop calibration data is currently available for the SKY130HD and SKY130HS enablement.
+Golden static IR drop data is anonymized and made available in a JSON format.
+The location of voltage sources which these golden per-instance IR drop values are obtained are also anonymized and reported in a JSON format. **The IR drop calibration numbers were obtained using the same `.def`, `.v`, `.sdc`, and `.spef` as the timing calibration results.**

 ### JSON Format Description

-The golden IR drop reports are anonymized in the JSON format described below:
+The golden IR drop reports are anonymized in the JSON format described below.

-#### File: \<design_name\>\_ir.\[VDD/VSS\].json
+#### File: `<design_name>_ir.[VDD/VSS].json`

 There are two sections in this file:

-- a summary section: lists the design_name, technology, voltage values, timing corner, and a summary of the worstcase IR drop in the "wir" section.
-The wir section has the worstcase static IR drop value, the metal layer on which it occurs, and the instance name with the worstcase IR drop.
+- Summary: lists the design_name, technology, voltage values, timing corner, and a summary of the worst-case IR drop in the `wir` section.
+The `wir` section has the worst-case static IR drop value, the metal layer on which it occurs, and the instance name with the worst-case IR drop.
-- a detail section: provides a list of instances in the design alson with its corresponding voltage values.
+- Detail: provides a list of instances in the design along with its corresponding voltage values.

 Example of the summary and detail section of the JSON is shown below: